MarcoSong1/cse15l-lab-reports/lab-report-3-week6.md

 ./technical/911report
 ```

-In this example, `find ./technical -type d -newermt '2022-04-01'` searches for all directories within the ./technical directory and its subdirectories that have a modification time newer than
+In this example, `find ./technical -type d -newermt '2022-04-01'` searches for all directories within the `./technical` directory and its subdirectories that have a modification time newer than date `2022-04-01`

+This option can be useful for us to look for modified files or directories in certain periods to review the changes of files or directories, which can help to track our works.